Ethan00Si/KuaiSAR/pages/homepage.md

 - ✅ It logs users' authentic interactions, including both positive and negative feedback.

 ### Statistics

+Here we show some basic statistics.
+Check this page for more detailed [Descriptions and Analytics](./detailed_statistics.html).

 KuaiSAR contains genuine search and recommendation behaviors of 25,877 users within a span of 9 days on the Kuaishou app.
 This dataset filters users based on a single condition: that users have used both search and recommendation services within the specified time period.